Tan Chor Jin: In the media

-This case was re-enacted in a Singaporean crime show named Crimewatch.
+This case was re-enacted in Singaporean crime show Crimewatch.
 It first aired as the fourth episode of the show's annual season in June 2009.
 In this episode, Tan was portrayed by Christopher Chew, who was physically taller and thinner than Tan's real-life counterpart and more fluent in speaking English, but the details about Tan and his crime in this episode were largely faithful of those of Tan in real-life.

 This case was also recorded in Subhas Anandan's memoir The Best I Could, which features his early life, career and his notable cases.
-The memoir was adapted into a TV show of the same name, which runs for two seasons.
+The memoir was adapted into a TV show of the same name, which ran for two seasons.
 Tan's case was re-enacted and aired as the third episode of the show's first season, though some aspects of the case were altered for dramatic purposes.
 In this re-enactment, Tan was portrayed without his trademark one abnormal eye and instead possessed normal vision in both eyes.

 In July 2015, Singapore's national daily newspaper The Straits Times published a e-book titled Guilty As Charged: 25 Crimes That Have Shaken Singapore Since 1965, which included the case of Tan Chor Jin as one of the top 25 crimes that shocked the nation since its independence in 1965.
 The book was borne out of collaboration between the Singapore Police Force and the newspaper itself.
 The e-book was edited by ST News Associate editor Abdul Hafiz bin Abdul Samad.
 The paperback edition of the book was published and first hit bookshelves in June 2017.
 The paperback edition first entered the ST bestseller list on 8 August 2017, a month after publication.